Srivatsan8055/Spring-Boot-Mongodb/README.md

-please check the master directory.
+please check the master branch for codes